DevMountain/mentor-project-phase-handbook/README.md

 * Student can stay on task and work with loosely set expectations.
 * Student can work cooperatively.
 * Student can effectively demonstrate learned content

-## Resources

-## Lesson

-** __Personal Project Presentations Should Be Done In The Morning__ **
-* Presentations should last from 9-10 or 10:30 depending on class size, then move on to Demo Day content below.
-    * Students should be alloted 3 minutes to present their project.
-    * Prizes may be given for the following categories (May vary between campuses)
-        * Best Overall (Most Shippable)
-        * Most Technical
-        * Best Business Solution
-        * Best Presentation
-        * Best UI/UX
-    * The prizes are at your discretion, if it's decided that no one had a good design, or none of the projects satisifed a business solution, you may opt to remove that category.
-It's important to let the student's know that you may withdraw a category if none of the projects satisfy that field.
-    * The actual prize can vary between campuses.
-I would recommend reserving a champion shirt for just the winner of best overall (most shippable) and providing a water bottle or some other form of swag for the other winners.
-You may opt to do a runner up, but it is not required and should generally only be done in large classes.
-    * Mentors from the cohorts not presenting will do the judging.

-* Note: Items from `flex-content` can be covered in the mornings during the non-core week from 9-10 in lieu of a toy problem and review

-* There is no lecture content for this day.

 * Put the students in pairs, explain the purpose below, answer any questions, and cut them loose.